brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Default configuration parameters in the :file:`Configuration/Services.yaml` file matomo_widgets.campaigns.parameters:
-      - period: month
+      - period: range
-      - date: today
+      - date: last28
       - filter_limit: 30
       - filter_sort_column: nb_visits
       - filter_sort_order: desc

+.. _widgets-content-names:

 Content names
 =============

+.. versionchanged:: 4.0
+   The numbers for the last 28 days are displayed.
+In older versions the numbers for the current month have been shown.

 The content name report is part of `content tracking`_.
 The widget displays the names, impressions and interaction rate of the content the visitors viewed and